Search

 • Jacketed reactor

-The most chemical reaction is carried out with a catalyst to improve the time and conversion of reaction.
+Most chemical reaction is carried out with a catalyst to improve the time and conversion of the reaction.
 Based on this parameter the subclass of the reactor can be distributed as:

 Diagram of single fixed bed reactor for single pass reactions